Black-Photon/System-Operatus/README.md

 Attempt to create a new Operating System based on tutorials from https://wiki.osdev.org

 ## Dependancies
-- Must have the GCC cross-compiler for i686 installed into `./libs/i686-elf-tools-windows` (may wish to use provided at https://github.com/lordmilko/i686-elf-tools/releases/tag/7.1.0)
 - Requires wsl installed with the following packages:
   - `xorriso`
   - `qemu`